Close

 As per SEBI LODR, Management Discussion and Analysis, Corporate Governance Report and Practicing Company Secretary's Certificate regarding compliance of conditions of Corporate Governance forms part of this Annual Report.

 Pursuant to Regulation 34 of the SEBI LODR, the Management Discussion and Analysis is presented in a separate section forming part of this Annual Report.
-As required under the provisions of the SEBI LODR, the Audit Committee of the Company has reviewed the Management Discussion and Analysis report of the Company for the year ended 31st March 2022.
+As required under the provisions of the SEBI LODR, the Audit Committee of the Company has reviewed the Management Discussion and Analysis report of the Company for the year ended 31st March 2023.

-All the Independent Directors have given declarations that they continue to meet the criteria of independence as laid down under Section 149(6) of the Act and Regulation 16(1)(b) of the SEBI LODR and that they are not debarred from holding the office of director by virtue of any SEBI order or any other such authority.
-All the Independent Directors have confirmed that they are in compliance with Rules 6(1) and 6(2) of the Companies (Appointment and Qualification of Directors) Rules,
+Based on the disclosures received from all Independent Directors, as laid under Section 149(6) of the Act and Regulation 16(1)(b) of the SEBI LODR and also in the opinion of the Board, the Independent Directors fulfill the conditions as specified in the Act and SEBI LODR and are independent of the Management and that they are not debarred from holding the office of director by virtue of any SEBI order or any other such authority.
+All the Independent Directors have confirmed that they are in compliance with Rules 6(1) and 6(2) of the Companies (Appointment and Qualification of Directors) Rules, 2014, with respect to registration with the data bank of Independent Directors maintained by the Indian Institute of Corporate Affairs.

-Members' attention is drawn to Item No. 4 of the Notice for the re-appointment of Mr. N N Tata as a Director of the Company, liable to retire by rotation, Item No. 6 of the Notice for the appointment of Mr. S Krishnan as a Director of the Company, liable to retire by rotation, and Item No.7 of the Notice for the appointment of Ms. Jayashree Muralidharan as a Director of the Company, liable to retire by rotation.
+Members' attention is drawn to Item No. 4 of the Notice for the re-appointment of Mr. Bhaskar Bhat as a NonIndependent, Non-Executive Director of the Company, liable to retire by rotation and Item No.5 of the Notice for the re-appointment of Mr. B Santhanam as an Independent Director of the Company for a second term.

 None of the Directors are related to each other within the meaning of the term "Relative" as per Section 2(77) of the Act.

-Based on the framework of Internal Financial Controls and compliance systems established and maintained by the Company, the work performed by the internal, statutory and secretarial auditors and external consultants, including audit of internal financial controls over financial reporting by the statutory auditors and the reviews performed by Management and the relevant Board Committees, including the Audit Committee, the Board is of the opinion that the Company's internal financial controls are adequate and operating effectively.
+Based on the framework of Internal Financial Controls and compliance systems established and maintained by the Company, the work performed by the internal, statutory and secretarial auditors and external consultants, including audit of internal financial control over financial reporting by the statutory auditors and the reviews performed by the Management and the relevant Board Committees, including the Audit Committee, the Board is of the opinion that the Company's internal financial controls are adequate and operating effectively.

 The Board has, on the recommendation of the BNRC, framed a policy for selection and appointment of Directors, Senior Management and their remuneration.
 The Remuneration Policy forms part of the Corporate Governance Report.